Several herbal teas have been shown to support digestion, increase regularity, and protect against certain conditions that can contribute to bloating.

 Still, human studies of fennel tea alone are needed to confirm its digestive benefits.

-Summary Preliminary evidence suggests that fennel tea may protect against factors that increase bloating risk, including constipation and ulcers.
+Studies suggest that fennel tea may protect against constipation and ulcers, which could ease bloating.
 Human studies of fennel tea are needed to confirm these effects.

 Traditionally, gentian root has been used in medicinal products and herbal teas formulated to aid bloating, gas, and other digestive issues (

 Still, the tea hasn’t been tested in humans — and it’s not advised if you have an ulcer, as it can increase stomach acidity.
-Thus, more research is needed (
+Thus, more high quality, recent research is needed (

-Chamomile (Chamomillae romanae) is a member of the daisy family.
-The herb’s small, white flowers look like miniature daisies.
+Chamomile (Matricaria chamomilla) is a member of the daisy family with small, white flowers (

 Still, human studies of chamomile tea are needed to confirm its digestive benefits.

-Angelica root extract is used in Iberogast and other herbal digestive products.
-The herb’s bitter components may stimulate digestive juices to promote healthy digestion (
+Angelica root extract is used in Iberogast and other herbal digestive products (

-Overall, more human research with this root is needed.
+Overall, more human research on this root is needed.

 Some sources claim that angelica root shouldn’t be used during pregnancy, as there isn’t enough information on its safety.
-You should always consult your doctor before using any herb during pregnancy or while breastfeeding to ensure proper care (
+Therefore, it’s best to talk with a doctor before trying it if you’re pregnant, or if you’re breastfeeding or chestfeeding (

 Traditional medicine suggests that several herbal teas may reduce abdominal bloating and relieve digestive upset.